COMHIS/python-basics/2_basic_concepts/part2.md

     print(age)

 ```
+**Note:** In our for -loop statement we created a variable `birth_year` that exists only inside that loop.
+A structure like that is extremely common when iterating over a list.

 Next, let's figure out the average age.
 To find the average, we'll create a _variable_ where we will sum all the values in the list and then divide it by the length of the list.
 There's a handy function `len()` that will get us the length (number of values stored in) of a list.